thibmonsel/torchdde/docs/usage/neural-dde.md

 !!! warning

     This library only supports constant lag DDEs.
-Therefore we are unable to model state dependent delays.
+Therefore we are unable to model state dependent DDEs.

 This examples trains a Neural DDE to reproduce a simple dataset of a delay logistic equation.
 The backward pass is compute with the adjoint method i.e `ddesolve_adjoint`.